dotLao/beacon/README.md

 Our escalation system will push the user through tiers of support, depending on the severity of suicidal ideation.
 Throught every tier, the goal will be a combination of de-escallation and monitoring.
 If EMS needs to be alerted, along the way, then that will be possible through the app at every escalation stage.

-We believe this app could develop a longer reach than traditional suicide prevention efforts, and offer a more comfortable medium for individuals to start the discussion; **a computer program.**
+We believe this app could develop a longer reach than traditional suicide prevention efforts, and offer a more comfortable medium for individuals to start the discussion; ***a computer program.***

-The primary focus would be to de-escalate individuals, and connect them with follow-up services.
+The primary focus would be to de-escalate users, and connect them with follow-up services.
 Alternately, the individual can be pushed through the escalation system, culminating in an alert to EMS.

 Current solutions in market are lacking in efficiency and ability.

 #### Layout
 * Landing
 * Authorization
 * Volunteer Side
   * Dashboard
+  * Conversation Window
   * Profile
   * Active Beacons
   * Map